 Our holiday wouldn’t be complete without a day trip to Malta’s sister island, Gozo.
-While the main island is home to the country’s top attractions and offers bustling nightlife, Gozo is a perfect place to just unwind and relax on one of its sandy beaches or get lost in the charming narrow streets.
+While the main island is home to the country’s top attractions and offers bustling nightlife, Gozo is a perfect place to just unwind and relax on one of its sandy beaches or stroll through the charming narrow streets.

 The island of Gozo is inaccessible by air or road.
-Ferries from Cirkewwa to Mgarr run 24 hours a day, 7 days a week – the standard passenger fare is €4.65 for a round trip.
-The trip itself takes around 25 minutes, giving passengers a pre-taste of beautiful landscapes as the ferry passes the island of Comino on the way.
+Ferries from Cirkewwa to Mgarr run 24 hours a day, 7 days a week.
+The standard passenger fare is €4.65 for a round trip.
+The trip itself takes around 25 minutes.
+It gives passengers a pre-taste of beautiful landscapes as the ferry passes the island of Comino on the way.

-When we arrived back in Cirkewwa in the evening, we found out that the last direct bus to Bugibba had already departed and we had to figure out another way to get back to our hotel.
+When we arrived back in Cirkewwa, we found out that the last direct bus to Bugibba had already departed.
+Therefore, we had to figure out another way to get back to our hotel.
 We approached a fellow couple we recognised from our flight, as we could hear they were having the same problem.

 We decided to get on a bus to the nearest village where we could change to a direct bus to Bugibba.
 Unfortunately, we got off too early and ended up sitting on the side of the road in the middle of nowhere waiting for another bus to arrive.
 Still, the memories of us sitting there cold and exhausted, just laughing at the situation we found ourselves in, are some of the fondest from the entire trip.
 We also got to exchange our Malta adventures, which gave us inspiration for more places to visit.

 As we had two places to cross off our bucket list, we didn’t spend a lot of time exploring the island’s capital city.
-We grabbed some pastries from a local pastizzeria and went for a walk in the Villa Rundle Gardens, followed by a quick trip to the Arkadia Mall where we found Waitrose (you can take a girl out of the UK…).
+We grabbed some pastries from a local pastizzeria and went for a walk in the Villa Rundle Gardens, followed by a quick trip to the Arkadia Mall where we bought some snacks from Waitrose (you can take a girl out of the UK…).
 Then off we went to our next destination…

 Azure Window… or lack thereof